linsalrob/PhiSpy/README.md

 pp_2 | NC_002737 | 778642 | 820599
 pp_3 | NC_002737 | 1192630 | 1222549
 pp_4 | NC_002737 | 1775862 | 1782822

+# Assessing predictions

+As with any software, it is critical that you assess the output from `phispy` to see if it actually makes sense!
+We start be ensuring we have the `prophage_information.tsv` file output (this is not output by default, and requires adding 8 to the `--output-choice` flag).

+That is a tab-separated text file that you can import into Microsoft Excel, LibreOffice Calc, Google Sheets, or your favorite spreadsheet viewing program.

+There are a few columns that you should pay attention to:
+- _position_ (the 6<sup>th</sup> column) is the position of the gene in the genome.
+If you sort by this column you will always return the genome to the original order.
+- _Final status_ (the 10<sup>th</sup> column) is whether this region is predicted to be a prophage or not.
+The number is the prophage number.
+If the entry is 0 it is not a prophage.
+- _pp_ and _my status_ (the 8<sup>th</sup> and 9<sup>th</sup> columns) are interim indicators about whether this gene is potentially part of a phage.

+We recommend:
+1. Freeze the first row of the spreadsheet so you can see the column headers
+2. Sort the spreadsheet by the _my status_ column and color any row red where the value in this column is greater than 0
+3. Sort the spreadsheet by the _final status_ column and color those rows identified as a prophage green.
+4. Sort the spreadsheet by the _position_ column.

+Now all the prophages are colored green, while all the potential prophage genes that are not included as part of a prophage are colored red.
+You can easily review those non-prophage regions and determine whether _you_ think they should be included in prophages.
+Note that in most cases you can adjust the `phispy` parameters to include regions you think are prophages.

+**Note:** Ensure that while you are reviewing the results, you pay particular attention to the _contig_ column.
+In partial genomes, contig breaks are very often located in prophages.
+This is usual because prophages often contain sequences that are repeated around the genome.
+We have an [open issue](https://github.com/linsalrob/PhiSpy/issues/33) open issue to try and resolve this in a meaningful way.

 # Tips, Tricks, and Errors